upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## Terminology

-The folling terminology is used throughout this document.
+The following terminology is used throughout this document.

 - BSK: Bootstrap Key which is an elliptic curve public private key pair.